Tag Archives: Tuning

 9. Quick to respond within 4hrs

-10. Understanding of family committment and factors that affects the tune
+10. Understanding of family commitment and factors that affect the tune

 11. Excellent abilities in setting up computers and instructing/lecturing

-12. Be quick and excel in highlight your tune to you with graphs and data, if needed.
+12. Be quick and excel in highlighting your tune with graphs and data, if needed.

 Testing/Logging